 And if you want to track your transactions, you can link your PayMaya reloadable card to the app so everything is in one place.

-Available in several Globe business centers nationwide, as well as select PureGold in Metro Manila and SSS outlets in Mindanao, this card allows you to shop in Mastercard-enabled stores as well as make purchases online.
+Available in several Globe business centers nationwide, as well as select PureGold in Metro Manila and SSS outlets in Mindanao, GCash Mastercard allows you to shop in Mastercard-enabled stores as well as make purchases online.
 Like PayMaya, you can also use it to pay bills.
-Not only that, you can use it as activate its ‘”Beep” feature and use it for commuting via the MRT and LRT for an additional fee.
+Not only that, you can use it to activate its '"Beep" feature and use it for commuting via the MRT and LRT for an additional fee.

 Then there is the BPI Amore Visa Prepaid Card, which you can get for PHP 200 from any Ayala Malls concierge.
 Like Gcash, you can also add "Beep" to it for an additional fee of PHP 50.
 Topping up is free of charge.
 Although you cannot withdraw funds from this card, you can use it to earn points and rewards whenever you use it to shop or dine at Ayala Malls.
 This bonus makes this card ideal for those who love shopping.